cloudnativetrainings/trainings/kubernetes_fundamentals_for_developers/02_secrets/README.md

 vault-agent-injector-55748c487f-xflrn   1/1     Running   0          116m
 ```

-Let's Prepare the vault to be used with our Pods inside Kubernetes
+### Prepare vault to be used with our Pods inside Kubernetes

 ```bash
 kubectl exec -it vault-0 -n vault -- /bin/sh